impress-org/Give-Form-Countdown/readme.txt

 **BASIC USAGE**

-All of the Donation Duration settings are per form, so you will not find anything in "Donations > Settings".
+All of the Form Countdown settings are per form, so you will not find anything in "Donations > Settings".
 Instead, go to "Donations > All Forms" and click on your form.

 There you'll see our tabbed "Donation Form Options" interface.
-At the bottom is a new tab called "Donation Duration".
+At the bottom is a new tab called "Form Countdown".
 There you'll have the following options:

 * **Enable Duration** -- Enable or Disable your Duration features.
 All other fields will appear when you select "Enable".
 * **Donation Deadline** -- Set the Duration to end at a set number of days after the form is published, or at a specific day and time.